zenhack/haskell-capnp/CONTRIBUTING.md

 ## Imports

-Most of this section is bikeshed, but here so we at least agree on *something*.
-There is one bit that I(@zenhack) think is a bit more objective though:
+Some guidelines re: imports:

-Favor qualified imports or importing specific items.
+* Favor qualified imports or importing specific items.
 Unqualified imports are acceptable in a few cases, where you're using a ton of stuff from a single module, but try to avoid them, especially with libraries whose API is not very very stable.

-On to the bikeshed:
+* Wildcard imports of all of a type's data constructors/type class's methods (`MonadThrow(..)`) are more acceptable, though still prefer specifying specific ones if you're only using a couple.
 * Group imports into four distinct sections, separated by a single blank line (some of these may be absent):